DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/plugin_dev_guide.md

 - `__init__.py`:  An empty init file that allows the tests to be run.
 This file should not be edited by the user.
 Rerunning `gen-plugin` **will** overwrite this file.
 - `test_plugin_name.py`: The unit test stub for the plugin implementation.
 This file is where you will implement your plugin unit tests.
 Rerunning `gen-plugin` **will not** overwrite this file.
 - `my_plugin_success_test.feature`: The acceptance test feature file for the plugin implementation for the success test feature.
 Rerunning `gen-plugin` **will** overwrite this file.
-- `my_plugin_failure_test.feature`: The acceptance test feature file for the plugin implementation for the success test feature.
+- `my_plugin_failure_test.feature`: The acceptance test feature file for the plugin implementation for the failure test feature.
 Rerunning `gen-plugin` **will** overwrite this file.

 AaC uses `behave` for acceptance tests.
-While AaC does generate the feature files, it does not generate the acceptance test steps.
+While AaC does generate the feature files, it does not at this time generate the acceptance test steps.
 To automate the acceptance tests, create a subfolder called `steps` and create a file called `my_plugin_steps.py`.
 If you run `behave` from the plugin folder, it will find the feature files, recognize there are no steps defined, and output stubs for the step functions.
 Just cut and paste these into your `my_plugin_steps.py` file and you're ready to implement acceptance test behaviors.

+> **NOTE**: _We are in the process of evaluating generating similar stubbing for acceptance test steps and providing that as part of the autogenerated test artifacts for a plugin._

 Once these files have been generated, you are ready to run the `pip install` command to install the plugin.
-To install the plugin make sure that you are in the directory where the `setup.py` file is located, and run `pip install -e .`
+To install the plugin make sure that you are in the directory where the `pyproject.toml` file is located, and run `pip install -e .`
->***Note***: Be sure to use `pip`'s `-e` flag so that the plugin won't have to be reinstalled when there are changes to the plugin.
+> **NOTE**: _Be sure to use `pip`'s `-e` flag so that the plugin won't have to be reinstalled when there are changes to the plugin._

 Once the plugin is installed in the Python environment, when you run the `aac -h` command, the plugin that was just installed, should populate the available plugins/commands.